jgcarrasco/jgcarrasco.github.io/content/blog/mnist-c.md

 - [ ] Write the theory behind backprop with a 1L NN.
 ## Input Data

 The MNIST dataset contains handwritten digits and has a training set of 60000 examples, and a test set of 10000 examples.
 The images are 28x28 pixels.
 I'm going to try implementing the code to load the data directly from the binary format provided.
-As an example, it can be seen at the end of the MNIST webpage what the format of the training set is as follows:
+As an example, it can be seen at the end of the MNIST webpage that the format of the training set is as follows:

 ```
 [offset] [type]          [value]          [description]